-Cooling a fluid or condensing a gas via evaporative cooling is all-natural, using water as the cooling medium and efficiently dissipating heat into the sky.
+Cooling a fluid or condensing a gas via evaporative cooling is all-natural, using water as the cooling medium and air to efficiently dissipate heat into the sky.

 Principle of operation